-In Cisco Internet Streamer CDS Release 2.5 software, SRs are used as DNS servers for the delegated DNS zone used in simplified hybrid routing.
+In Cisco Internet Streamer CDS Release 2.5 software and later releases, SRs are used as DNS servers for the delegated DNS zone used in simplified hybrid routing.
 The DNS servers do not store any content and do not participate in acquisition or distribution of the prepositioned content.
-The only disk space that needs to be configured on the SR is the sysfs.
+The only disk space that needs to be configured on the SR is the system.